ManagedApplicationServices/greenpi/README.md

-##prepare sd card from brand new rpi
+##prepare sd card for brand new rpi

 ###1. initial setup